HereisYiran/MentalAttidude_gifs/README.md

-## 🍄 Welcome to the "Super Forager" Gridworld!

-You are observing a **lone forager** in a lush forest of the unknown.
+You will be watching a forager moving around in a field where several bushes are scattered around.

-The forest contains several **bushes**.
-Each bush may contain berries, bugs, or nothing at all.
+The bushes may contain red berries, blue berries, orange berries, bugs, or nothing at all.
+Both berries and bugs are edible.

-Some bushes are rewarding; some are not.
-The forager carries a rough **map** that marks where the bushes are — but not what's inside them.

-To find out, the forager must walk closer. **Step by step.
-Tile by tile.**
+WHAT THE FORAGER IS LOOKING FOR
+- Berries or bugs to eat.
+- The forager may like or dislike berries and bugs, depending on the scenarios.

+WHERE THE FORAGER CAN MOVE
+- The forager can move on any green square.
+- The forager cannot step onto grey rocks.

+WHAT THE FORAGER KNOWS
+- The forager knows where the bushes and rocks are located (because they have been in this field before).
+- The forager does not know what's in the bush, unless they move closer to it.

+WHAT THE FORAGER CAN SEE
-The forager can only see what falls within its **small ring of light** — everything beyond that is hidden until it steps closer.
+- The forager can only see what is inside a bush if it falls within the 6 highlighted squares surrounding them.

-> 🌿 *As you watch, ask yourself — what do you think the forager is doing right now?*